Wednesday, January 2, 2008

 Maybe I dance when I sleep and don’t know it,

 my follicles swaying toward star light.
+Maybe I am photosynthesis in reverse:

-all milk tides and electric limbs by night.
+All crimped and fetalized under sunlight, all milk tides and electric limbs by night.
 See how protectively your skin is gripped to you?

 Force of habit, that’s all.